What is the STDEV.P Function?

 - Arguments can either be numbers or names, arrays, or references that contain numbers.

-- The function is used when we want to calculate the standard deviation for a sample of a population.
-If we are calculating the standard deviation of an entire population, we need to use the STDEVP function or the STDEV.P function.
+- The function is used when we want to calculate the standard deviation for a whole population.
+If we are calculating the standard deviation of a sample of a population, we need to use the STDEV.S function.

 How to use the STDEV.P Function in Excel?